Skip to main content Skip to main navigation Skip to footer content

 Renewable Energy

-New solar photovoltaic canopies over parking lots P5 and P6 will produce 20% of the energy consumed on campus
+Solar photovoltaic (PV) canopies over parking lots P5 and P6 supplement campus energy consumption.

 Learn More about Renewable Energy